hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 ## Annotated bibliography

+Here are some resources which informed my ideas, used for illustrative examples, or both.
+I've briefly annotated them.

 - ["Self-organised criticality: an explanation of 1/*f* noise"](http://cqb.pku.edu.cn/tanglab/pdf/1987-8.pdf)
   (1987), Per Bak, Chao Tang and Kurt Weisenfeld.
 The explosive paper that started a whole new field of study.
 Unfortunately, real sand